poissonconsulting/klexdatr/README.md

 The data is analysed by

-Thorley, J.L., and Andrusak, G.F.
-2017.
-The fishing and natural mortality of large, piscivorous Bull Trout and Rainbow Trout in Kootenay Lake, British Columbia (2008–2013).
-PeerJ 5: e2874. <doi:10.7717/peerj.2874>. <https://peerj.com/articles/2874>.
+**Thorley, J.L.**, and **Andrusak, G.F.
+2017.** *The fishing and natural mortality of large, piscivorous Bull Trout and Rainbow Trout in Kootenay Lake, British Columbia (2008–2013)*.
+PeerJ 5: e2874. <https://peerj.com/articles/2874>.

+If you use the data in your own publications please cite <http://doi.org/10.5281/zenodo.596624>

     capture                          Fish Capture Data
     deployment                       Receiver Deployment Data